catalystneuro/neuroconv/docs/catalogue/catalogue.rst

 In this project, we worked with the `Groh Lab <https://www.uni-heidelberg.de/izn/researchgroups/groh/>`_.
-Utilizing the CED recording interface, this project paired ecephys channels with optogenetic stimulation via laser pulses, and mechnical pressure stimulation over time - all of which are channels of data extracted from the common `.smrx` files!
+Utilizing the CED recording interface, this project paired ecephys channels with optogenetic stimulation via laser pulses, and mechanical pressure stimulation over time - all of which are channels of data extracted from the common `.smrx` files!

 `giocomo-lab-to-nwb <https://github.com/catalystneuro/giocomo-lab-to-nwb>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^